 A few days later, after recovering from their ordeal, all four rescuees set off for home, each promising to repay the Bodhisatta’s kindness if he ever came asking.
-The snake and rat said they had buried gold in past lives and would take him to the spots so he could dig it up while the parrot said his kinsfolk would gather wagon-loads of rice.
+The snake and rat said they had buried gold in past lives and would take him to the spots so he could dig it up and the parrot said his kinsfolk would gather wagon-loads of rice.
 The prince, black of heart, made a vow to himself to kill the Bodhisatta if he ever saw him again; but concealing his intent, he said he would provide the four requisites (clothing, food, lodging, and medicine).

-Sometime later the Bodhisatta decided to test all four to see if their offers were genuine.
+Sometime later, the Bodhisatta decided to test all four to see if their offers were genuine.
 When he visited the animals, all three tried to give him what they had promised, though the Bodhisatta did not accept their gifts.
 Then he went to the city where the prince was now the king.
-When he saw the Bodhisatta on his morning alms round he ordered his soldiers to seize him and parade him around town, beating him at every street corner, then take him out of town to behead him and impale his body on a stake.
+When he saw the Bodhisatta on his morning alms round the prince ordered his soldiers to seize him and parade him around town, beating him at every street corner, then take him out of town to behead him and impale his body on a stake.

 In the Lifetime of the Buddha

 The wicked prince-cum-king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew that Devadatta had also tried to kill him in the past.
+When he was informed that Devadatta had made plans to kill him, the Buddha told his disciples this story so they knew that Devadatta had also tried to kill him in the past.

 The snake, rat, and parrot were earlier births of Sariputta, Moggallana, and Ananda, three of the Buddha’s top disciples.